nstankov-bg/docs.plutus-community.com/book/docs/setup/WindowsWSL.md

 7 - Relaunch the shell

-8 - Build Plutus with the Nix command line in the README file
+8 - CD into Plutus.
+Build Plutus with the Nix command line in the README file.

     [$] nix build -f default.nix plutus.haskell.packages.plutus-core.components.library